leo-editor/leo-editor/leo/doc/demo.md

 ## Ivars

-**demo.user_dict**

-This ivar is a Python dictionary that demo scripts may freely use.
+**demo.namespace**: The environment in which scripts execute.

-**demo.n1** and **demo.n2**
+**demo.n1** and **demo.n2** These ivars control the speed of the simulated typing.

-These ivars determine the speed of the simulated typing provided by the following methods.
-Demo scripts may change either at any time.
+Demo scripts may change n1 or n2 at any time.
 If both are given, each character is followed by a wait of between n1 and n2 seconds.
 If n2 is None, the wait is exactly n1.
-The default values are 0.02 and 0.175 seconds, respectively.
+The default values are 0.02 and 0.175 seconds.

-**demo.speed**
+**demo.speed**: A multiplier applied to n1 and n2.

 This ivar is initially 1.0.
 The demo.wait method multiplies both the n1 nd n2 ivars by the speed factor before waiting.

-So using demo.speed factor is the easy way to adjust simulated typing speed.
+**demo.user_dict**:  Python dictionary that demo scripts may freely use.

+**demo.widgets**: A list of references to allocated widgets.

+Standard graphics classes add their elements to this list automatically.

 ## Images